markusressel/fan2go/README.md

     linear:
       # The sensor ID to use as a temperature input
       sensor: cpu_package
-      # Sensor input value at which the curve is at minimum speed
+      # Sensor input value (in degrees Celsius)
+      # at which the curve is at minimum speed
       min: 40
       # Sensor input value at which the curve is at maximum speed
       max: 80